 Holly’s interest in horses was inherited from her racing involvement from a young age.
 Growing up on Epsom Downs in Surrey, she regularly went out to watch the horses train and frequently accompanied her father to race meets.
 Going on to work in sport horse and racing yards with a dispassion of an office job, it is evident that the logical choice for Holly was always heading down a path of an equine veterinarian.
-Holly can be seen at the local track each morning attending to everyone’s treatment needs and then is responsible for running our hospital with fellow intern Ellen.
+Holly can be seen at the local track each morning attending to everyone’s treatment needs and then is responsible for running our hospital.
 Her particular interests of field are internal medicine - neonatal medicine, anaesthesia, radiography and is fascinated in lameness.

 Outside of work Holly continues her fathers tradition with a share in a 2yo racing filly.
 She enjoys shooting (mostly clays!), a spot of tennis and is a tenacious leisure skier, and loves cooking and entertaining.
 Keen to embrace all aspects of life in New Zealand she has grown in love with our white sand beaches, as a result she plans to take up surfing.
 Although she has grown fond of New Zealand life she will still be sporting the English Rose on her rugby shirt come game day!

 Cāit grew up in County Kerry, Ireland.
 She joins us fresh out of graduation from the University College Dublin in June 2017.
 With no time wasted, Cāit (which is Court for us Kiwis) landed with us here at Marks+Ewen in July to start as one of our new Veterinarian Interns.
 It is full steam ahead into the new season as she kicks off her working career under Bill and his associates.